vpsfreecz/vpsadminos/osctl-image/man/man8/osctl-image.8.md

 See `IMAGE BUILDER INTERFACE` for more information about the interaction of `osctl-image` with image building programs.

+## GLOBAL OPTIONS
+`--build-scripts` *directory*
+  Provide path to a custom build scripts *directory*.
+If not set, build scripts are looked for in the current working directory and `/etc/vpsadminos-image-scripts`.

 ## COMMANDS
 `ls` [*options*]
   List available images.